Bhaumik182001/robinhood-clone-blockchain/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-//Personal Note in order to run this apllication follow required steps:
+# Personal Note in order to run this apllication follow required steps:
 1. open terminal and type  yarn dev
 2. open new terminal then cd studio then type sanity start